crice937/Leaflet-Test-Map/README.md

 ## Usage

 When clicking a point, popups contain information regarding the brewery.
+Zoom or click to expand clusters.

 ## Contributing